rocky1638/digital-garden/content/leetcode/207-course-schedule.md

 ## solution

-This is a standard [[topological-sort]].
+This is a standard topological sort.
 A prerequisite course has a directed edge towards the course that requires it.

 ```python
 def canFinish(self, numCourses: int, prerequisites: List[List[int]]) -> bool: